julsebeng/notes/git-notes/git-notes.md

 - You can either take an existing directory and turn it into a Git repo, or clone an existing one.
     - Initializing a directory: navigate to the directory and run `git init`.
 This creates a .git directory with the skeleton of a basic repository.
+        - The default branch, _master_, is created as part of this process.
         - At this point, none of the files will be tracked; an initial commit should be made to add them to the database.
     - Cloning: to copy the entirety of an existing repo (which is normal for Git), use `git clone <url or filepath>`.
         - Optionally, a target directory can be specified, i.e. `git clone www.somerepo.com/foo local-dir`.